Inferring Cosmological Parameters with Evidential Physics-Informed Neural Networks: Discussion

 \section{Discussion}

 In this work, we have applied E-PINN -- a novel variant of Physics-Informed Neural Networks -- to predict cosmological parameters from recent supernovae \cite{Scolnic_2022} and baryon acoustic oscillations (BAO) datasets \cite{Bousis}.
 Built upon a hybrid of the principles of Evidential Deep Learning, Physics-Informed Neural Networks and Bayesian Neural Networks, our model enables learning of the posterior distribution of the unknown PDE parameters through standard gradient-descent based training.
 We also introduced a novel refinement of the original E-PINN framework \cite{tan_E,tan_S} that integrates Gaussian Processes into its algorithm, enabling supervised learning of epistemic uncertainty and the construction of prior functions for the model parameters.
-With regards to the Hubble tension problem \cite{HTension}, the essential finding of our work is that the posterior distributions for cosmological parameters in various models trained purely on Pantheon$+$ data were found to be largely contained within the $2\sigma$ contours of their counterparts trained on BAO data (Fig. \ref{fig:joint_marginals}).
-As tabulated in Table~\ref{tab:results_cosmo}, the $h_0$ values were within about $2 \sigma$ of one another as defined through the marginal distributions in $h_0, \Omega_m$, in contrast to those in \cite{Bousis} exhibiting more than $4\sigma$ tension as inferred from the standard approach of minimizing an appropriate $\chi^2$ function.
-The normalized residuals (Fig.~\ref{fig:resi_1D}) indicated presence of dataset-dependent systematic effects, where each dataset favors a different set of cosmological parameters -- a trend that is consistent with \cite{Bousis}.
-Overall, our simulation results showed that a more data-informed approach can seemingly reduce statistical tensions between models trained separately on Pantheon and BAO data, providing a different measure of the Hubble tension compared to the standard method of minimizing a suitable $\chi^2$ function \cite{Brout_2022,Bousis}.